 1: cumin seeds (jeera):

-– cumin seeds have a strong earthy aroma and a faint bitterness. when you roast or fry them its flavors and aroma become more distinct and its presence is felt very clearly in any dish where cumin seeds is one of the main ingredient or spice used. few of the recipes where cumin is added as one of the main ingredient are:
+– cumin seeds have a strong earthy aroma and a faint bitterness. when you roast or fry them its flavors and aroma become more distinct and its presence is felt very clearly in any dish where cumin seeds is one of the main ingredient or spice used.

 2: nigella seeds (kalonji):

-nigella seeds have a warm onion like aroma and slight sweet bitter taste. when these tiny black seeds are roasted or fried in oil, the aroma that wafts in the air is very distinct and piquant. nigella seeds alone can be used while tempering in many recipes. a few recipes where i have used nigella seeds are:
+nigella seeds have a warm onion like aroma and slight sweet bitter taste. when these tiny black seeds are roasted or fried in oil, the aroma that wafts in the air is very distinct and piquant. nigella seeds alone can be used while tempering in many recipes.

 3: wild celery seeds (radhuni):